nareshng/JEL-based-estimators-for-Differences-in-VUS/README.md

 The zero or near-zero kernel coverage under `P5` is a genuine simulation result, not missing output.
 All bootstrap intervals were successfully computed.
 The poor coverage is caused by severe smoothing bias under the extremely heavy-tailed Pareto distributions.

-The finalized Marshall–Olkin results will be documented after verification of the corresponding output workbook.